jonathanlemuel/css-notes/lectures/05-positioning/README.md

 Perfect!
 That's what we wanted.
 You may be thinking, "that's stupid, I can just make the green div `position: relative;` and nudge it without setting up a stupid container!", and you'd be right.
 This isn't the best example, but it shows you the theory.
-In real life, you'd use this when you want some element to be positioned relative to it's container, not relative to something else on the page.
+In real life, you'd use this when you want the `absolute` element to be positioned relative to it's container, not relative to something else on the page.
 We'll do a demo showing when this becomes (very) useful.

 ## `position: fixed;`